Umeclidinium and Vilanterol Oral Inhalationpronounced as (ue me'' kli din' ee um) and (vye lan' ter ol )

 Some side effects can be serious.
 If you experience any of these symptoms, stop using umeclidinium and vilanterol and call your doctor immediately or get emergency medical treatment:

-- swelling of the face, mouth, or tongue
+- rash; hives; itching; trouble breathing; or swelling of the face, mouth, or tongue

 - pounding, fast, or irregular heartbeat